trusk89/socialmanagertools-igbot/README.md

 * [✓] 2FA (sms pin enabled)
 * [✓] Multi-Session
 * [✓] Multi-Platform (Windows 10, Mac OSX, Linux, [Raspberry PI 3](https://github.com/social-manager-tools/instagram-bot.js/blob/master/INSTALL.md))
-* [✓] Errors manager (bad pin, bad password)
+* [✓] Error management feature (bad pin, bad password)
 * [✓] Screenshot and Verbose logger
-* [✓] Like Mode Classic: bot select random hashtag from config list and like 1 random photo and repeat this all time.
+* [✓] Like Mode Classic: bot selects a random hashtag from a config list and likes 1 random photo, and can repeat this all time.
-* [✓] Like Mode Realistic: bot select random hashtag from config list and like fast 10-12 photos, sleep 15-20min and repeat this all time.
-Sleep at night.
+* [✓] Like Mode Realistic: bot selects a random hashtag from a config list and likes fast 10-12 photos, it sleeps 15-20min and repeats this all time.
+Sleeps at night.
-* [✓] Like Mode Competitor Users: select account, select random followers, like 10-12 photo and sleep 15-20min.
-Sleep at night.
+* [✓] Like Mode Competitor Users: it selects an account, selects random followers, likes 10-12 photo and sleeps 15-20min.
+Sleeps at night.
-* [✓] Like Mode Superlike: select random hashtag from config list and like 3 random photo of same user.
+* [✓] Like Mode Superlike: it selects random hashtag from a config list and likes 3 random photos of the same user.
-* [✓] Comment Mode Classic: select random comment and random hashtag and write comment under photo.
+* [✓] Comment Mode Classic: it selects random comments and random hashtags and writes comments under photos.
-* [✘] Follow/Defollow Classic: follow user from random hashtag and defollow after 1h.
+* [✘] Follow/Defollow Classic: it follows user from random hashtags and defollows after 1h.
-* [✘] Defollow All: defollow all your following (ignore users in whitelist).
+* [✘] Defollow All: it defollows all your following (ignoring users in whitelist).

 ## Fast setup (CLI Version)
 1. Download [stable bot version](https://github.com/social-manager-tools/instagram-bot.js/releases) and extract it.